libp2p/docs/content/guides/getting-started/browser-to-browser.md

 })
 ```

-Reload the page, and you will see the peer connecting to the bootstrapper automatically.
+Reload the page, and you will see the peer connecting to the relay automatically.

 ## Step 7: Listen on WebRTC and establish a direct connection